Vutrisiran: Use in Patients with Renal Impairment

 Efficacy Results

-Among patients who advanced to CKD Stage 4 or greater, treatment with vutrisiran compared with placebo resulted in a HR of 0.47 (95% CI 0.26, 0.85) in the composite of all-cause mortality and recurrent CV events in the overall population and a HR of 0.53 (95% CI 0.25, 1.13) in the monotherapy population (Figure 2).5
+Among patients who advanced to CKD Stage ≥4, 19 out of 31 patients (61.3%) in the vutrisiran group and 22 out of 32 patients (68.8%) in the placebo group had a primary composite endpoint event of all-cause mortality or recurrent CV event.
+Treatment with vutrisiran compared with placebo resulted in a HR of 0.467 (95% CI 0.258, 0.845) in the composite of all-cause mortality and recurrent CV events in the overall population and a HR of 0.532 (95% CI 0.251, 1.126) in the monotherapy population.
+A summary of the rates of clinical outcomes are shown in Figure 2.5

 Figure 2.
-Composite of All-Cause Mortality and Recurrent CV Events Among Patients Who Advanced to CKD Stage 4 or Greater.5,a
+Clinical Outcomes Among Patients Who Advanced to CKD Stage ≥4.5

 Abbreviations: ACM = all-cause mortality; CKD = chronic kidney disease; CI = confidence interval; CV = cardiovascular; HR = hazard ratio.

-aIncludes events occurring on or after advancement to CKD Stage ≥4.
+cIncludes events occurring on or after advancement to CKD stage ≥4.

 From Sheikh et al.5